Table of Contents

 Have you noticed that your cat has started sneezing, itching its face, or struggling to breathe?
 If so, your cat has likely got an allergy, and cat litter is a much more common culprit than you would initially imagine.

-My cat was eight years old before she developed a litter allergy, and when she first starting showing symptoms I was stumped!
+My cat was eight years old before she developed a litter allergy, and when she first started showing symptoms I was stumped!
 I had no idea that my cat could be allergic to the litter that I had used for her whole life!
 But, having switched to a hypoallergenic cat litter, her symptoms disappeared, and she became happy and healthy once more.

 Hypoallergenic cat litter can play a huge role in your cat’s overall wellbeing.
-Your cat will be using their litter box multiple times per day, and if every time they do their business they are left spluttering and struggling for breath, they aren’t going to be happy for long.
+Your cat will be using their litter box multiple times per day, and if every time they do their business, they are left spluttering and struggling for breath, they aren’t going to be happy for long.
 Plus, they associate using their litter box with a negative experience, they are more likely to stop using it altogether.

 Knowing that finding a great hypoallergenic cat litter is something so many owners are after, I decided to review the best cat litter for cats with allergies out there.
 This way, our furry friends can be happy and healthy.